Orlando-roche/ArchLandscapePOC/README.md

 ## TL;DR
 - Generate an **Architecture Fact Model (AFM)** + **diagram** from the repo.
-- Comment results on PRs/MRs and validate against governance rules.
+- Comment results on PRs and validate against governance rules.
-- Optionally aggregate across repos in a central registry for org views.
+- [Optionally] aggregate across repos in a central registry for org views.

 ---